nus-cs2103-AY2324S2/ip/docs/README.md

 # KwunTalk :robot:

-> KwunTalk is a Graphical User Interface (GUI) desktop app that helps you manage your tasks.
+**A Graphical User Interface (GUI) desktop app that helps you manage your tasks.**

+Here is how it looks!

 ![Screenshot of the KwunTalk Chatbot.](./Ui.png)